akalenuk/milasm/README.md

     ((write: "Hello!"))

-When you want to use macros with the block of macroses or ILAsm code as a macros variable, use double curly brackets: `{{ }}`.
+When you want to write a macro with the block of macros or ILAsm code as a macros variable, use double curly brackets: `{{ }}`.

-Note, that syntax of these macroses is completely arbitrary.
-Macroexpansion uses primitive prolog style pattern-matching with atoms being always separated by space, so you can use almost any symbols in a macro definition.
-Just remember that all identifiers starting with `$` are suppose to be macro variables.
+Note that apart from the parenthesis, the syntax of these macroses is non restricted.
+Macroexpansion uses primitive prolog style pattern-matching with atoms being always separated by space, so you can use almost any symbols in your macro definition.
+Just remember that all identifiers starting with `$` are supposed to be macro variables.

 And there is one special macro variable: `$#`.
-It is a macro expansion instance ID. it is intended for branching, so you can make labels like `HERE_$#:` expanding like `HERE_$5:` or `HERE_$16:` or `HERE_$192:` new every time the macro expansion is happening.
+It is a macro expansion instance ID. it is intended for branching, so you can make labels like `HERE_$#:` expanding like `HERE_$5:` or `HERE_$16:` or `HERE_$192:` anew every time the macro expansion is happening.

-Another feature is macro definition files inclusion.
-You can write your macros definition in the same file the code is, or you can include them with double corner braces like this:
+Another feature is files inclusion dedicated for macros.
+You can write your macros' definitions in the same file the code is, or you can store them elsewhere and then include them with double corner braces like this:

-    <<console_input_output.mil>>
+    <<console_input_output.min>>

 I didn't want to mess with all CLR infrastructure, so this is not the usual C-style inline. it deliberately works with macros definitions only ignoring all the other text: code or comments.
-I recomend to keep extension for these files `min` to avoid confusion mixing them with usual `il` or macrosed `mil` files.
+I recomend keeping extension for these files `min` (for macros include) to avoid confusion mixing them with the code files.

 That's it so far.
-I've been working on debugging the prototype mostly, so I didn't provide enough macroses yet, but as you can see from the example, it might become very verbose and readable macrolanguage as I go on.

-I have a little more on a subject here on CordSpace: http://codrspace.com/akalenuk/macroassembler-of-my-dreams/
+Enjoy!